Location: Logan, UT

 This class is for skiers & snowboarders as an introductory course for those who are new to backcountry skiing and riding.
 We highly recommend that you have some experience using your touring equipment ie. transitioning your gear into uphill and downhill mode, turning your transceiver on/off into search mode, as well as assembling your probe, and shovel.
 You can do this in safe areas away from avalanche terrain.

 What is required for this course?

 This is an introductory level course and therefore can be your first avalanche education course.
 For this course, you are required to provide your own skis with alpine touring bindings and climbing skins or a splitboard with climbing skins.
 We do not allow snowshoes for this course.
-You’ll also need to provide your own avalanche rescue equipment.
-You’ll need a modern 457 kHz Digital 3-Antenna beacon, a collapsible probe 240 cm or longer, a collapsible metal avalanche rescue shovel, and a backpack to carry your equipment.
+You should try to provide your own avalanche rescue equipment (if you need to borrow equipment, we are able to make arrangements).
 If you need to purchase rescue equipment you can do so here.
 A portion of your sale benefits the Utah Avalanche Center.